hustvl/PySA/README.md

 Overview of the proposed PySA-Parallel.
 </div>

-By keeping increasing $R$ (e.g., from $1$ to $8$), models can harvest more local context information and propagate global context to local regions in a parallel/series manner.
+By keeping increasing R (e.g., from 1 to 8), models can harvest more local context information and propagate global context to local regions in a parallel/series manner.